 You can help your body make more endorphins by:

-- Doing the mindset work ahead of time to help you be calm, cool, and collected (birth affirmations are great for this!)
+- Doing the mindset work ahead of time.
+That way, you’ll be calm, cool, and collected.

 - Avoiding any distracting or unwanted interactions

 - Delaying or avoiding epidural or opioids for pain relief (though certainly a good option when you feel you need it – I am not here to judge how you go through your birth process).